cddlimited/generator-cdd/README.md

-yo-fed-me
+yo-fed-up
 =========

-Yeoman generator for a base Front-End setup.
-Grunt, Modular Sass, Autoprefixer, a simple grid system - All you need to get started.
+Yeoman generator for a clean, framework-less Front-End setup.
+Grunt, Modular Sass, Autoprefixer, a simple grid system - All you need to get started, no BS!

 Getting started
 --------------